Unbelievable! Asif Afridi Debuts for Pakistan at 38 - Third-Oldest in Test History

 By playing his first Test at the age of 38 years and 299 days on Monday, October 20, Asif Afridi became the third-oldest player to make a Test debut for Pakistan.

-The oldest player to make a Test debut for Pakistan is Miran Bakhsh.
-He was 47 years and 284 days old when he played his first Test against India in Lahore on January 29, 1955.
+The record for the oldest player to make a Test debut for Pakistan is held by Miran Bakhsh.
+He was 47 years and 284 days old when he played his first Test against India in Lahore on January 29, 1955

-Amir Elahi made his Pakistan debut at 44 years and 45 days against India in Delhi on October 16, 1952.
-He had earlier played a Test for India against Australia on December 12, 1947.
+Amir Elahi is the second oldest.
+He made his Pakistan debut at 44 years and 45 days against India in Delhi on October 16, 1952.
+Interestingly, Elahi had previously played a Test for India against Australia on December 12, 1947, making him a unique figure in subcontinent cricket history.

 Also Read -Women’s ODI World Cup 2025: How Can India, Pakistan, Sri Lanka, Bangladesh & New Zealand Qualify for the Semifinals?